 Dual Admitted Students

-If you were admitted to dual programs at the University of Michigan, you will be sent information about Wolverine Online Requirements for both programs.
-You will only be able to register for an Academic Advising Date with one program, however you will be contacted by your other admitting program to set up an additional advising.
-This additional advising session may be on a different date then the Academic Advising Date you registere for in Wolverine Access.
+If you were admitted to dual programs at the University of Michigan, you will be sent information about Wolverine Online Orientation information for both programs.
+You will only be able to register for a 2-Day Synchronous Orientation Experience with your smaller admitting school, however you will be contacted by your other admitting program to set up additional advising.
+This additional advising session may be on a different date then the 2-Day Synchronous Orientation Experience you register for in Wolverine Access.
 Please check your UMICH email regularly for information from your academic units.
-If you need help registering for an academic advising date or you believe your academic unit in Wolverine Access is incorrect, please email firstname.lastname@example.org or use this form for registration assistance.
-Below is a guide of which academic unit you will register under, depending on your dual programs:
+If you need help registering for an academic advising date or you believe your academic unit in Wolverine Access is incorrect, please email email@example.com.

 The M-STEM Academies is a joint program between the College of Engineering (CoE) and the College of LSA (LSA).
 Their cohort of students call either LSA or CoE their home college, complete with its own programmatic requirements.
 As a result they are comprised of two smaller academies aligned with each college: M-Engin (CoE) and M-Sci (LSA).
 Details regarding the M-STEM Academies program will be provided directly by the M-STEM Academies.

-Students in either of these programs should register and complete Wolverine Online Orientation before July 12th, in order to be prepared for the M-STEM Academies program.
-If you do not see a date available prior to July 12th, please email email@example.com with your name and UMID number, or complete this form for registration assistance.
+Students in either of these programs should register and complete Wolverine Online Orientation before TBD, in order to be prepared for the M-STEM Academies program.

-Admission into LSA Honors and/or LSA Residential College
+Admission into LSA Honors, LSA Residential College, or LSA Comprehensive Studies Program

 If you are an incoming student admitted for the Fall term who has been accepted into Camp Davis, your matriculation (admission) term will be changed from Fall term to Summer term by the Registrar’s Office.
 The Department of Earth & Environmental Sciences will then register you for summer term courses.
-You are still required to complete Wolverine Online Orientation and you will be invited to register for an Academic Advising Date to complete registration for Fall term classes.
+You are still required to complete Wolverine Online Orientation and you will be invited to register for a 2-Day Synchronous Orientation Experience to complete registration for Fall term classes.

 Support and Contact Information